-34. Can my family come with me while I volunteer?
+35. Can my family come with me while I volunteer?

-Volunteer campsites are provided by the National Park Service free of charge.
-In order to stay in the site family members must also be part of the work week volunteer team, and have gone through the application process.
-Due to COVID-19, no visitors will be allowed in the Volunteer campsite.
+In order to stay in the site, family members must also be part of the work week volunteer team and have gone through the application process.
+Due to COVID-19, no visitors will be allowed in the volunteer campsite.